 In 2011 Kiesow also served as a Knight-McCormick Leadership Fellow, a program run by the Knight Digital Media Center and the Annenberg School for Communication & Journalism at the University of Southern California.
 In 2009 he was a Poynter-McCormick Change Leadership Fellow in a change management teaching program at the Poynter Institute.

 As the managing editor/online at The Telegraph in Nashua, NH from 2005 – 2010, he worked to help the newsroom pursue a digital-first local news strategy.
 Prior to joining the Telegraph he spent six years at AOL in Dulles, VA serving most recently as principal photo editor for AOL News & Sports.

-Kiesow has a B.S in Business Administration from River College in Nashua, NH and is finishing up a M.A. in Human Factors in Information Design from Bentley University in Waltham, MA with a planned thesis titled “The Impact of Print Optimization on Digital News Products.”
+Kiesow has a B.S in Business Administration from Rivier College in Nashua, NH and an M.S. in Human Factors in Information Design from Bentley University in Waltham, MA.

-He currently lives with his wife Annette and son Josh in Cary, NC.
+He currently lives with his wife Annette and son Josh in Columbia, Missouri.
 Originally from Maine, he has also worked at the Bangor Daily News, Ellsworth American and Biddeford Journal Tribune in that state and the Laconia Citizen in New Hampshire.